In this Article

 Following are the symptoms of an umbilical hernia that you may witness:

-- Mild pain and swelling in your lower abdomen.
+Mild pain and swelling in your lower abdomen.
 The pain and burning sensation will increase when you are lifting heavy weights, coughing, sneezing or during bowel movements.
-In case of strangulated hernia which causes rigidness and severe pain in the abdomen, you need to get medical treatment immediately.
+In the case of a strangulated hernia, which causes rigidness and severe pain in the abdomen, you need to get medical treatment immediately.

-- You may see visible skin symptoms as a hernia develops after C-section delivery around your abdomen.
+You may see visible skin symptoms as a hernia develops after C-section delivery around your abdomen.
+This type of hernia is called an incisional hernia.
 The skin on your belly button becomes loose and bulges out.
-A hernia restricts your blood flow to the intestines which causes the skin around the affected area to become reddish blue.
+A hernia restricts your blood flow to the intestines, which causes the skin around the affected area to become reddish blue.

 Treatment for Post Pregnancy Umbilical Hernia